 According to a survey of 1,000 stewards of organizational culture at enterprises in the US and UK, sexual harassment is the leading form of misconduct they feel should be addressed proactively.
-Around 67% of respondents said this should be the main focus of their organization, followed closely by bullying and discrimination, with 66% and 65% of the response respectively.
+Around 67% of respondents said this should be the main focus of their organization, followed closely by bullying in the workplace and racism in the workplace, with 66% and 65% of the response respectively.

 Unethical business practices are still very front of mind however along with financial misbehavior like fraud but with 50% or less of the response rate, it’s clear that interpersonal misconduct is the clear focus for HR, D&I, legal and compliance leaders alike.

 The challenge for 2020 is encouraging employees to report misconduct so the stewards of organizational culture can get an accurate picture of the problem.
 When it comes to harassment specifically, the US Equal Employment Opportunity Commission (EEOC) estimates that one in three complaints it handles include a harassment allegation.
 But the body also believes that 75% of all workplace harassment incidents go unreported.

 From these and other psychologically focused studies, we know that the two main reasons people do not speak up about misconduct are fear of retaliation and an expectation that nothing will be done.
 In the wake of #MeToo and #TimesUp we also understand that shame and cultural norms contribute to allow sexual harassment to go underreported.

 With this being the case it’s clear that incumbent tools and processes are not working, forcing people to take matters into their own hands, increasingly turning to social media to voice their concerns.

 Law firm Herbert Smith Freehills recently surveyed 375 board members and senior management in organizations employing more than 1,000 staff and with over £250m in annual sales.